Firebase - Per App Configuration

 > https://firebase.google.com/docs/flutter/setup

-Go back to your web browser at https://console.firebase.google.com and select the project you created.
+In your browser, go to https://console.firebase.google.com and select the project you created.
 You will see a dashboard with a lot of content.
 At the top of the dashboard you should see several “apps” – these are your Flutter app, one for each platform in your project (android, ios, macos, web, windows).

 Firebase web console added apps image

-Remember, the way Flutter’s cross-platform framework works is that you write Dart code, but Flutter transforms your Dart code into native code that is unique to each platform.
-From the Firebase cloud’s perspective, these are separate applications that may be trying to talk to it.
+Remember, Flutter’s cross-platform framework translates your Dart code into native code that is unique to each platform.
+From the Firebase cloud’s perspective, each native application is a separate entity.
 So, each separate platform app has been added to the Firebase project to give them permission to use your Firebase project.

 Next, we need to add Firebase libraries to our Flutter project that will let us write Dart code to communicate with our Firebase project in the cloud.

-1. In the VSCode Terminal, run flutter pub add firebase_core.
+1. Using the Terminal in Visual Studio Code, open the integrated Terminal window and run flutter pub add firebase_core.
 This adds firebase dependencies to your pubspec.yml file.

 import 'package:firebase_core/firebase_core.dart';